 The U.S. spends billions of taxpayer dollars to separate parents from their children and lock up tens of thousands of immigrants--including asylum seekers--in an abusive and deadly detention system.
 Congress has the power to cut off funding to stop mass incarceration and family separation.
 Take action now.

 As COVID-19 spreads in immigration jails, people locked up inside are especially vulnerable, detained in close contact with others and without adequate medical care or basic hygiene supplies like soap.
-You can support individuals in detention, and donate to NIJC's emergency fund to help free people from deadly detention during the coronavirus pandemic so they can reunite with their families and communities.
+You can support individuals in detention, and join in the call to elected and administration officials to #FreeThemAll during the coronavirus pandemic so people can reunite with their families and communities.

 Everyone in the United States has rights under the Constitution, regardless of immigration status.
 NIJC has information in English and Spanish for communities about the benefits offered through the recent COVID-19 stimulus bills.
 Make sure you know your rights and share the information far and wide.
 Learn more.